| | |

 Frank and Frances Kasson, the first owners (1896–1930), came to Palo Alto in 1896.
 She had been previously married to Angevine Reynolds, a Forty–Niner who established the first express company in California; it connected Stockton with the mines and was later merged with Wells Fargo.

-In Mariposa, the Reynolds' published and edited the Mariposa Express, which employeed Kasson as foreman.
-After Reynolds died, his widow married kasson and together they founded the Palo Alto Live Oak when they came to Palo Alto.
+In Mariposa, the Reynolds' published and edited the Mariposa Gazette, which employed Kasson as foreman.
+After Reynolds died, his widow married Kasson and together they founded the Palo Alto Live Oak when they came to Palo Alto.

 When it was succeeded by the Palo Alto Times, Kasson became an editor and printer for the Times owner, H. W. Simpkins.
 From 1910–1924, he was City Clerk.